- To develop an ever-improving capability to use English;

 - To enhance students’ whole-person and intellectual development.

-English Language Learning Support
+Progression from English Language Learning Support

 Task- based Learning Approach